twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 git add file2
 git commit -m "Added world file"

-# When we are ready to open our PR
+# Generate squashed branch for our PR
 # DEV: We use -B to overwrite any past squashed branches
-git checkout -B feature.squashed git rebase -i master
-# Squash all our commits
+git checkout -B feature.squashed git rebase -i master # Squash all commits

 # Push our squashed branch and open PR for `feature.squashed` to `master`
 git push origin feature.squashed